data-dot-all/dataall/documentation/userguide/docs/environments.md

 ![](pictures/environments/env_teams_2.png#zoom#shadow)

 When the invitation is saved, the environment CloudFormation stack gets automatically updated and creates a new IAM role for the new team.
-The IAM role policies mapped to the permissions granted to the invited team (e.g., a team  invited without "Create Redshift clusters" permission will not have redshift permissions on the associated IAM role).To remove a group, in the *Actions* column select the minus icon.
+The IAM role policies are mapped to the permissions and are granted to the invited team (e.g., a team  invited without "Create ML Studio" permission will not have Sagemaker permissions on the associated IAM role).To remove a group, in the *Actions* column select the minus icon.

 !!! warning "Automated permission assignment"